razortrax/compliance-app/documentation/current-status.md

 ---

-**Ready for**: Compliance feature development on solid foundation
+**Ready for**: License management implementation as first compliance feature
-**Recommended next**: Start with license management as it's core to driver compliance
+**Recommended next**: Start with CDL and DOT Physical tracking for drivers
+**Foundation**: Solid entity management with comprehensive compliance requirements documented